tejaswinikale165/URLShortening/README.md

+Download the project form git download

-Download the project unzip it and on terminal go tho unzipped folder(Neueda-Main)
+Unzip the downloaded .zip file.
+Open terminal go to path where there is unzipped folder(Neueda-Main)

 Run the following commands